THE UNIVERSITY OF THE THIRD AGE

 Venue: The leader’s home on 2nd Thursday of the month at 10:00 am.
 There will be a cost per member of about £10 to £15 for books.

-Join our Uke3A group for fun and friendly sessions playing the ukulele.
+Join our Ukulelians group for fun and friendly sessions playing the ukulele.

-Suitable for players of any (or no) previous experience or ability, we meet fortnightly on Thursday afternoons, 2-3pm, starting on the 8th September 2016.
+Suitable for players with some previous experience or ability, we meet fortnightly on Thursday afternoons, 2-3:30pm, starting on the 21st September 2017.

 Venue: Clifton Parish Church